Rez

 {repeat(abc,3)}invokes a function with the raw argument text - Nesting —

-{variable{number}}resolves inside-out, left-to-right - Recursion — resolved values may themselves contain placeholders (limit: 4096 recursions)
+{variable{number}}resolves inside-out, left-to-right - Recursion — resolved values may themselves contain placeholders, with a 4096-pass limit

 - Escaping —